Is your association doing all it can to drive a great volunteer program?

-Whether your association’s volunteer program is brand new, or your existing volunteer program needs a boost, self-evaluation is key to success.
-Of course, gathering feedback through a volunteer survey will give you insights into what your volunteers want.
-But it’s also important to take time to ask yourself questions and reflect on your volunteer program.
+Gathering feedback through a volunteer survey can give you helpful insights into what your volunteers want.
+But it’s also important to regularly take time to reflect on your volunteer program.
+After all, your members’ needs change over time, and your volunteer program should evolve as well.

-Here are five areas to consider in a self-evaluation of your association’s volunteer program:
+Here are five areas to consider when evaluating your volunteer program:

-Your volunteers likely have skill-sets that you aren’t fully utilizing.
-Take a moment to reflect on these two aspects of your volunteer program:
+Your volunteers might have skill sets that you aren’t putting to full use.
+Take a moment to reflect on these aspects of your volunteer program:

 - Are our volunteer opportunity descriptions clear?
-They should identify the skills and attributes needed to help attract the right people for each position.
+They should identify the specific skills and attributes needed to help attract the right people for each volunteer position.

 - Does our volunteer program have multiple well-defined levels of engagement?
-Volunteers should be able to choose not only the specific type of opportunity that matches their skill-sets, but also the time commitment required.
-Giving them multiple options to choose from helps ensure they can choose the opportunities that align with their time and expertise.
+Volunteers should be able to choose the specific types of opportunities that match their skill sets, personal and professional volunteering goals, and time commitment required.
+Giving them multiple options to choose from helps ensure they can choose the opportunities that align with their goals, schedules, and expertise.

 2. Communications for volunteer recruitment

-- Are we targeting the right people for the right opportunities?
-Think about which members likely have the time, skills, and traits required for each position.
+- Are we targeting the right people for the right volunteer opportunities?
+Think about which members likely have the time, skills, and traits required for each volunteer position.
+You might consider sending a volunteer interest survey and, based on responses, see if there are specific groups that might be more interested and better suited for specific volunteer opportunities and send them a special version of your email that emphasizes those opportunities.

 - Are we using the right communications channels?
-Are you optimizing how and when you use websites, blog articles, social media, targeted email campaigns, information sessions, video, and personal asks to get the right message to the right people?
+Are you optimizing how and when you use websites, your online member community, blog articles, social media, targeted email campaigns, information sessions, videos, and personal asks to get the right messages to the right people?

 3. Volunteer orientation and training